-In an example of less than "six degrees of separation," this Web manager discovered that the father of a close friend was in turn a close friend of gay icon Harvey Milk prior to his becoming the first non-incumbent openly gay man elected to public office in the U.S. Long story short, Harvey Milk and three friends—Leo, Pat and Artie—were a tightly knit group in high school, the military, and afterward.
+In an example of less than "six degrees of separation," this Web manager discovered that the father of a close friend was in turn a close friend of gay icon Harvey Milk, prior to his becoming the first non-incumbent openly gay man elected to public office in the U.S. Long story short, Harvey Milk and three friends—Leo, Pat and Artie—were a tightly knit group in high school, the military, and afterward.
 Below are three interviews conducted in 2005: one with Pat, one with Artie, and one with Leo's daughter Eve, representing her deceased father.
 (Photos are courtesy of Pat and Eve.)
 The story is one of real male bonding in the 1940s and beyond, characterized by mutual respect and deep affection among these four diverse friends.
 Thanks go to the interviewees for their willingness to help in this project, which is offered as a humble and grateful tribute to a real hero, Harvey Milk.

 Front: Leo Piscopo.
 Back: Harvey Milk, Pat Vesey.